 AFTERNOON: Your coworkers invite you to lunch and they want to go to this cute funky place that's known for their higher fat foods.

 Since you decided to start your diet today (after the binge you had) you're reluctant to say yes, because it will infringe on the diet you just started and it will be hard for you to select a low fat meal at the restaurant they all want to go to.
 You fret about what to do or what excuse to make and then you decide to be polite and join them.

 When you sit down at the restaurant you mull over the menu agonizing about what to order that won't be so fattening.
 Everyone has made their selection and they are waiting on you.

 Finally you go for the salad and ask the waiter to leave off most of the trimmings (bacon bits, cashews, croutons).
 You don't feel good or satisfied, because you made a food choice you really didn't want.

-Your coworkers order appetizers in addition to their main meals (fried zucchini sticks & dip) and they say to you "Try some, their super good."
+Your coworkers order appetizers in addition to their main meals (fried zucchini sticks & dip) and they say to you "Try some, they're super good."

 You gracefully decline, "No thanks, I'm on a diet."
 They say, "Oh come on, just one."
 You say, "No really, I'll just wait for my salad."